Andrew Benintendi Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

+- The Marlins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.

-- The Marlins have a 4.22 team ERA that ranks 16th across all league pitching staffs.
+- The Marlins have the 15th-ranked team ERA across all MLB pitching staffs (4.19).

-- Marlins pitchers combine to allow 65 total home runs at a clip of one per game (to rank 11th in baseball).

-- His last time out was on Saturday against the Oakland Athletics, when the right-hander went five scoreless innings while giving up four hits.
+- The righty's most recent appearance came on Sunday against the Oakland Athletics, when he went seven innings, surrendering five earned runs while allowing six hits.

-- The 20-year-old has amassed an ERA of 2.25, with 9 strikeouts per nine innings, in five games this season.
-Opponents are batting .193 against him.

 © 2023 Data Skrive.
 All rights reserved.